7

 “What is it, sir?”

-The man picked up a glass sitting on his desk, “But unfortunately, it seems you weren’t quite capable of doing the one thing I wanted most.
-Killing the one who has the Starlight Gift…!”
-He gripped the glass so tightly and with such force that it shattered.
-The pieces fell to the ground and blood trickled down his hand.
+During the conversation, Eterna had picked up a class standing on his desk.
+He carefully admired it as he spoke, but once the Starlight Girl clearly implanted herself in his head, he clenched the glass so tightly that it shattered.
+The pieces fell to the ground, and blood trickled down his hand.
 He didn’t wince even a little at the pain.
-In this moment, all life was sucked out of his face, leaving only a cold and bleak expression.
+In this moment, all life was sucked out of his face, leaving only a cold, bleak expression.

 Katherine’s eyes widened, “That’s not part of the deal we made!
 You promised she could live a normal life as long as I did whatever you asked!”